suraj-k-mahto/content/2012-02-24-remove-drupal-core-stylesheets-with-hook_css_alter.md

 ~~~

 As you can see, it removes all system module stylesheets from the stylesheets that will be rendered.
-This can be offcourse any stylesheet of any module you want.
+This can be of course any stylesheet of any module you want.